hearsay316/citeproc-js-docs/csl-m/index.rst

 The value of the ``delimiter`` attribute on ``cs:institution`` is used in the following locations:

-* between organization names;
+* between institution names;
-* between the subunits of an organization;
+* between the subunits of an institution;
 * between affiliated authors and their institution.

-The ``and`` attribute on ``cs:institution``, if any, is used for the final join between two or more author/organization units.
+The ``and`` attribute on ``cs:institution``, if any, is used for the final join between two or more author/institution units.

 A simple use of ``cs:institution`` might read as follows: